nndda/Theatre/README.md

 ### Preparsing Dialogues

 Parsing Dialogue files and string is slow.
-Its best to create them prior to loading your scene, so that they are created and ready to be used.
+Its best to create and/or load them prior to loading your scene.

 If you used text files, you can call `Dialogue.crawl()` at the start of your project, to preparse all of the Dialogue text files.
 Which then you can load as usual using `Dialogue.load()`